Clagul01/module-one-challenge/README.md

 ## Usage

-To use this project, visit https://clagul01.github.io/module-one-challenge/ and open up the chrome developer tools to view the code and see the comments which show where the changes were made.
+To use this project, visit https://clagul01.github.io/module-one-challenge/ to see the webpage, and open up the repository in Github at https://github.com/Clagul01/module-one-challenge to view the code and see the comments which show where the changes were made.